SAMSON#

 1. runCommand(actionUUID: samson.SBUUID) -> bool

-Trigger the action with the given action UUID.
+Trigger the action with the given UUID.

 Parameters: